What is a FWB Caravan?

 In case you cannot return, you may also have to take time off from work.
-So, consider the implications of this humanitarian mission on your return.
+So, consider the implications of this Caravan on your return.

 - know the FWB mission, vision, and values

-- realize that FWB humanitarian missions are not intended for social tourism.
+- realize that FWB humanitarian caravans are not intended for social tourism